justmarkham/DAT3/README.md

 **Homework:**

 * Create a Markdown file, add it to your folder in the student repo, and send a [pull request](https://help.github.com/articles/using-pull-requests)
-* Review course projects from other GA students
+* Review the [course project information](project.md) and [past projects](https://github.com/ajschumacher/gadsdc/tree/master/final_projects/examples) from other GA students

 **Optional:**